 Southeast Michigan Farmers Market and Community-Supported Agriculture Guide

-Get in on the locavore movement!
+It's that time of year again!
+The spring, summer and fall farmers' markets are setting up shop in communities all across southeast Michigan.
 Parents and kids around the region are discovering fresh produce and loads of other goodies at area farmers markets – as well as community-supported agriculture farms, or CSAs, which let you be a real part of the process.
-All this homegrown grub offers loads of benefits and lessons, from learning about where your food comes from to being healthier, often organic, choices.
-Check out these top "picks" in Macomb, Oakland, Washtenaw and Wayne counties!
+Kids can learn oodles of lessons from these markets and farms, like where food comes from, how to make healthy food choices and the importance of shopping local.
+With family activities and entertainment to boot, there's something for everybody at these Macomb, Oakland, Washtenaw and Wayne County spots.

-A pretty little open-air market that's featured growers only since 1919, featuring some 100 farmers and artisans, all set in the bustling heart of the Kerrytown District.
-Also find fun like kids' activities and market festivals – and don't forget that Arbor Fresh!
-Cookbook.
+A pretty little open-air market that's featured growers only since 1919, with more than 100 farmers and artisans, all set in the bustling heart of the Kerrytown District.
+Don't miss family fun night at the Wednesday, June 26 market!

 - Address: Kerrytown District, 315 Detroit St., Ann Arbor

 - Schedule: 7 a.m.-3 p.m.
 Wednesdays and Saturdays, May-December 2013; also 4-8 p.m.
 Wednesdays, June 5-Oct.
 30, 2013; 8 a.m.-3 p.m.
 Saturdays, January-April 2014